Separations between Combinatorial Measures for Transitive Functions: Basic definitions and notations

 \begin{defi}[Kushilevitz’s function] Define $\ku$ as follows:

 Now define the $d$-th iteration $\ku^d$ on $(x_1, x_2, \dots, x_{6^d})$ as Definition~\ref{defi: iterative composition} where $d \in \N$. \end{defi}

-Next we will describe two example that was introduced in ~\cite{GSS16} and gives the separation between $\cert$ vs. $\mathsf{RC}$ and $\mathsf{RC}$ vs. $\mathsf{bs}$ respectively .
-They also have introduces some new complexity measures for iterative version of a function and how to use them to get the critical measure between two complexity measures.
-For more details we refer to ~\cite{GSS16}.
+Next, we will describe two examples that were introduced in~\cite{GSS16} and give the separation between $\cert$ vs. $\mathsf{RC}$ and $\mathsf{RC}$ vs. $\mathsf{bs}$ respectively.
+They also have introduced some new complexity measures for the iterative version of a function and how to use them to get the critical measure between two complexity measures.
+For more details we refer to~\cite{GSS16}.